 Map of Day One Camino Teresiano, Ávila to Gotarrendura

-If you are looking for accommodation in Ávila, there is the Albergue de Peregrinos de Ávila, right across the street and the roundabout in front of the western gate to the medieval city, the Puerta de la Adaja.
+If you are looking for accommodation in Ávila, there is the Albergue de Peregrinos de Ávila, right across the street roundabout in front of the western gate to the medieval city, called the Puerta de la Adaja.
 You can also stay at the Albergue/Hostal in the Convento de Santa Teresa.

 We always enjoy a hotel prior to and after our Caminos, so we chose the Hostal El Rincón, inexpensive yet comfortable, in the center of town.
 For even more choices you can book ahead at Booking.com, to see what is available.

 Keep on walking, following along the fortress walls.

 There is no waymarking here that we could see at the beginning of the route.
 Just follow the clear wall path shown below.